Priming bias versus post-treatment bias in experimental designs: Introduction

-We also derive a sensitivity analysis procedure, where we vary the maximum magnitude of the discrepancy between the pre- and post-test moderator of interest that can exist and assess how the bounds change as a function of this sensitivity parameter.
-The proposed sensitivity analysis provides both the researcher and readers with the ability to gauge the credibility of a post-test result in light of their own assumptions.

-We explore two possible avenues to further sharpen our inference from these standard designs.
-First, we consider a {\it randomized placement design}, where the experimenter randomly assigns respondents to either the pre-test or post-test design.
-We apply our nonparametric bounding approach and sensitivity analysis to this alternative design to examine how combining information from the pre-test and post-test arms might improve our ability to identify heterogeneous causal effects from a survey experiment.
+To further sharpen our inference, we generalize the two standard experimental designs and consider a {\it randomized placement design}, where the experimenter randomly assigns respondents to either the pre-test or post-test design.
+We demonstrate how to estimate nonparametric bounds in this context and how to incorporate assumptions that connect the pre-test and post-test arms to further narrow the bounds.
+In our supplemental materials, we also develop a parametric Bayesian approach to incorporate pre-treatment covariates in the analysis to sharpen our inferences and quantify estimation uncertainty.

-Second, we extend the proposed methodology in a practically useful fashion by developing a model-based approach to incorporate additional pre-treatment covariates that might be available to researchers.
-One limitation of nonparametric bounds and sensitivity analyses is the difficulty of incorporating a large number of covariates, which may provide additional information and sharpen our inference.
-We develop a parametric Bayesian approach to accommodate the covariates in a flexible manner and provide estimation uncertainty \citep{MeaPac13}.
-Our proposed algorithm takes advantage of a recent advance in Bayesian analysis for binary and multinomial logistic regression models, which allows for fast, computationally efficient estimation of our causal quantities of interest \citep{PolScoWin13}.
+We also derive sensitivity analysis procedures for all three designs.
+In these analyses, we vary the proportion of respondents whose outcomes or moderators are affected by when the moderator is measured and assess how the bounds change as a function of this sensitivity parameter.
+This procedure allows researchers and readers to gauge the credibility of an estimated interaction in light of a more nuanced set of assumptions, rather than the blunt instruments of the monotonicity and stability.

+Several recent studies have empirically explored the trade-off between priming and post-treatment bias. \cite{AlbJes22} find that the effect of moderator placement has little effect on the estimated interaction in a question-wording experiment.
+Furthermore, they find no evidence for an average effect of treatment on the moderator, potentially reducing concerns about post-treatment bias. \cite{SheCli23} compared several experiments when the moderators were measured just prior to treatment or in a prior survey wave.
+The authors found that estimated effects and interactions were similar across these conditions and concluded that priming bias may not be a widespread concern for experimental studies in political science.

+Both of these papers present compelling evidence for the specific experiments conducted in their empirical assessments, but as \cite{SheCli23} warn us, ``we should be cautious in generalizing [these] findings to the wide variety of studies run by political scientists.''
+Our approach, on the other hand, provides a general methodological toolkit that can be applied to any experimental design and allows researchers to include substantive assumptions to tailor the framework to their applications.